ynkze/SecureFiles/README.md

  ### Development

+To achieve our project goals, we did the following:

+1. User management module: We use PHP and MYSQL database to store login information of users.
+    * When user login, authenticate.php will verify if the user login information matches the database.
+If it matches, a session is created that will be destroyed on logging out.
+Any unregistered user or wrong password will be denied access to the website.
+    * Every page of the websites can only be accessed when the user is login.
+Trying to manually enter the site without credentials will be redirected back to the login page.

-To achieve the design we wanted, we uses mainly the OpenSSL library for the implmentation of the security.
+2. End-to-end encryption: We uses mainly the OpenSSL library for the implmentation of the security.
-1. OpenSSL is used to generate a 512-bit private and public key for both Alice and Bob, using the same dh parameters p and g.
+    * OpenSSL is used to generate a 512-bit private and public key for both Alice and Bob, using the same dh parameters p and g.
 The openssl_dh_compute_key() function will be used to compute the dh key for encryption/decryption, using a local private key and remote public key.

-2. The openssl_encrypt() and openssl_decrypt function is use for AES-256 encryption/decryption of the file contents.
+    * The openssl_encrypt() and openssl_decrypt function is use for AES-256 encryption/decryption of the file contents.

-For the implementation of integrity of the shared files:
+3. For the implementation of integrity of the shared files:
-1. md5_file() hashing is used to hash the file content before encryption.
+    * md5_file() hashing is used to hash the file content before encryption.
 The result will be used to compare after decryption for verification.
 This can be used to check if a file has been tampered by an intermediary.

+Some considerations while developing the applications are:
+    *
+    *

  ### Pre-requistes